erangell/NoxMIDI/README.md

-# NoxMock
-Bank Street Music Writer to MIDI Conversion for Nox Archaist
+# Bank Street Music Writer to MIDI Conversion for Nox Archaist

 1. When starting a new song project, copy the disk images BSMWMID1, BSMWMID2, and BSMWLOG to new filenames.
 Example disk images with music data are found in BSMWMID1A,